mpkondrashin/vulrem/README.md

 ### Configure Trend Micro Deep Security

 #### Create custom policy
-Open Deep Security Web console and create new policy or pick existing policy that will be configured by vulrem.
+Open Deep Security Web console, and go to **Policies** and create new policy or pick existing policy that will be configured by vulrem.
 This policy should be the root policy for all servers running containers.